chrplr/PCBS/slides/lecture_clean_code.md

     Reveal purpose.
 Replace magic numbers.
     Say what functions do.
 Describe side-effects.
 Remove ambiguity.
     Use different words for different concepts.
-    Use the appropriate level of description
+    Use the appropriate level of description.

 * **CC2 Create functions that do one thing**.